 - (a) Animal Definition.
 As used in this section "animal" means any nonhuman mammal, bird, reptile, amphibian or fish. - (b) Prohibited Animals.
 Except as provided in Subsection (c) and (d) of this section, no animals may be raised, bred or kept in a Dwelling or other part of a Lot. - (c) Permitted Animals.
-A reasonable number of household pets may be kept within a Lot without the prior approval of the Board of Directors provided they are not raised or bred for commercial purposes.
-The Board of Directors may set the reasonable number of household pets by Resolution. - (d) Board Approval to Keep Other Animals.
+A maximum of two dogs and/or cats may be kept within a Lot without the prior approval of the Board of Directors provided they are not raised or bred for commercial purposes. - (d) Board Approval to Keep Other Animals.
 An Owner may apply to the Board of Directors for approval to keep animals other than permitted under Subsection (c) of this section.
 The Board, in its sole discretion, may permit other animals to be kept in a Lot.
 When reviewing an application for approval, the Board may consider the number of animals, the animal's size (by weight, height or other characteristic), breed or species or any other relevant criteria to minimize the possibility of violations of this section or other provisions of this Declaration or the Bylaws.